rjsalamanca/ppl-tracker/README.md

 - [ ] Add end date for routine so we can finish
 - [ ] Add an end routine button incase we wanted to end routine early
 - [ ] Progress Page for our routines.
+- [ ] Logout user if sessions back end on the backend isnt available.